 Note: the photo doesn't show a fork, but rest assured a matching steel disc-brake fork is included.
 One of the most graceful frames in production, the Soma Buena Vista frameset is now compatible with disc brakes, making it a rarity among mixtes.
 Handbuilt of high-quality Tange Prestige steel.
 Drop us a line with any questions about sizing, or if you'd like to discuss a complete custom build.
 We also often have complete builds in the shop.
 A true mixte frame with the double top tube/stays.
 Obviously offers lots of standover height and style as well.
 You’ll find the geometry is more sporty, than upright-comfy.
 Though it can be built up to suit either demeanor.
 Drop bars?
 Sure.
 Moustache bars?
 Of course.
 And for 2018 we have upgraded the Buena Vista to fit disc brakes.
 This not only improves wet weather braking, but allows it to fit wider, more sure-footed tires. – Tange Prestige heat-treated CrMo steel main tubes – Sport touring geometry – Matching lugged crown CrMo steel fork included.
 Features low-rider pannier mounts. – Rack and fender eyelets – Tange/IRD Sliding dropouts allows for geared and single speed drivetrains – 135mm hub spacing – 1-1/8? size headtube – 27.2mm seatpost size – 42, 50, 54, 58, 62cm (Center to top of seat collar) – Previously the 42cm model used 26? wheels, but this year all sizes will use 700c tires and fit tires as wide as 42mm – Weight: Frame: 5.8 lbs(50cm) Fork: 2.35 lbs (350mm uncut steerer) – In Pearl White

-Currently sold out, but we can build one to order for you.
-Just get in touch to discuss your dream build.
+The Buena Vista Disc is a perennial favorite among our custom-build customers.
+Please get in touch to discuss your dream build.
 We built this beautiful mixte frame up with a Velo Orange triple touring cranket, dynamo lighting system, semi-sweptback handlebars, and Brooks saddle.
 Custom assembled in house.
 We can ship this model.
 No sales tax other than the $15 Oregon Bike Tax.